turol/utuputki/foreign/civetweb/docs/UserManual.md

 TLS1.2+TLS1.3 | 4
 TLS1.3 | 5

-TLS version 1.3 is only available if you are using an up-to-date TLS libary.
+TLS version 1.3 is only available if you are using an up-to-date TLS library.
 The default setting has been changed from 0 to 4 in CivetWeb 1.14.

 ### ssl\_short\_trust `no`